A covariance formula for the number of excursion set components of Gaussian fields and applications: Introduction

-The third item of Assumption \ref{a:gen} could be considerably weakened -- see Remark \ref{r:nondegen} -- however the present statement is convenient and covers all of our examples.
+We actually prove our results using only a weaker version of the third item above -- see Remark \ref{r:nondegen} -- however the present statement is convenient and covers all of our examples.
 The second item of Assumption \ref{a:gen} is used in only one place (in the proof of Lemma \ref{l:numbound}) and could perhaps also be weakened.

 To state the covariance formula we introduce some notation.
 The formula will apply to the component count on \textit{boxes}, which are sets of the form $B = [a_1, b_1] \times \cdots \times [a_d, b_d] \subset \R^d$, for finite $a_i \le b_i$.
-Henceforth we fix a level $\ell \in \R$, two boxes $B_1$ and $B_2$, and $\star,\diamond \in \{ES,LS\}$.
+Henceforth we fix a level $\ell \in \R$, two boxes $B_1$ and $B_2$, and $\star,\diamond \in \{\mathrm{ES},\mathrm{LS}\}$.

 We first introduce an \text{interpolation} between $f$ and an independent copy $\tilde{f}$

 remarking that $f^t$ is equal in law to $f$ for each $t \in [0, 1]$, and that $f^0 = \tilde{f}$ and $f^1 = f$.
 We denote by $N^t_\star(D) $ the analogue of $N_\star(D)$ for the field $f^t$.